levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

         while let Some(c) = chars.next() {
             match c {
+                // No changes here.
                 ' ' => self.process_token(),
                 '0'..='9' => self.buffer.push(c),
                 '+' => self.tokens.push(Token::Plus),

                 // Double quote indicating the start of a string.
                 '"' => {
-                    let mut string = String::new();
+                    // Buffer a string into its own buffer. let mut string = String::new();

                     // Consume from the same iterator,